Charles Towne Landing – Charleston, South Carolina

-Janelle Dawsey, who took the photo above, sends this description: “I visited the newly renovated Charles Towne Landing State Park and snapped this picture of an Indian Chief statue located near the entrance to the animal forest.
+Janelle Dawsey, who took an above photo, sends this description: “I visited the newly renovated Charles Towne Landing State Park and snapped this picture of an Indian Chief statue located near the entrance to the animal forest.
 As a kid, this statue was one of my favorite things at the park.
 I couldn’t help but notice how time had weathered its appearance – it has aged just as I have.
 I thought I could get a dramatic effect by snapping the picture from the ground at an upward angle.
 The sky was also beautiful that day and made the perfect backdrop for the photo.”